meyira/OIDA/README.md

 # OPRFs from Isogenies: Designs and Analysis

-Auxilary files and code for the paper _OPRFs from Isogenies: Designs and Analysis_, by Lena Heimberger, Tobias Hennerbichler, Fredrik Meisingseth, Sebastian Ramacher and Christian Rechberger.
+Auxilary files and code for the paper [OPRFs from Isogenies: Designs and Analysis](ia.cr/2023/639), by Lena Heimberger, Tobias Hennerbichler, Fredrik Meisingseth, Sebastian Ramacher and Christian Rechberger.

 *NOTE:* This is academic research code and not production-ready.
 The implementation is not constant-time and may have other errors.